BIBLE PASSAGE:

 Encouragement is probably one of the greatest motivators available.

-People who are encouraged have better attitudes, and can achieve
+People who are encouraged can have better attitudes and can possibly

-more than those who are not encouraged.
-Encouragement can help
+achieve more than those who are not encouraged.
+Encouragement can

-others overcome many challenges in life.
-And the good news is, it is
+help people overcome many challenges in life.
+And the good news is, it

-something all of us can do, when we are not controlled by selfishness.
+is something all of us can do (if we are not controlled by selfishness).

 “I wish I could speak like that”